RadiantLabs/modeling-api-docs/docs/source/usage.rst

 Energy consumption datapoints and derived calculations from any model can be requested in different resolutions: annual, monthly and hourly.

+..
 See :ref:`modeling_results_resolution` for further details.

+See :doc:`modeling_results_resolution` for further details.

 Use automated measures
 **********************

 High-level operations applied to the base building, without requiring a full improved building definition.

+..
 See :ref:`automated_measures` for further details.

+See :doc:`automated_measures` for further details.

 Extended inputs and outputs
 ***************************

+..
 Lastly, see :ref:`extended_inputs_and_outputs` for extensive request and response examples that showcase many properties available in the API.

+Lastly, see :doc:`extended_inputs_and_outputs` for extensive request and response examples that showcase many properties available in the API.